Matthew Yip

 Exploring these themes at university, I investigated the ways in which biophilic design could be used to help with issues surrounding urban loneliness; materialising into a research design project embedding an urban forest within a community programme of nature, art and play within a developing part of London.

 Prior to joining the studio, my previous roles at Gensler and AHMM allowed me to gain design and delivery experience on projects at both the masterplan and building scale.
-I led a mixed-use masterplan competition that incorporated a number of biophilic design elements, such as productive roofscapes that allow residents to grow food organically, encouraging socialising, skill building and healthy eating.
+I led a mixed-use masterplan competition that incorporated several biophilic design elements, such as productive roofscapes that allow residents to grow food organically, encouraging socialising, skill building and healthy eating.